Sina-Mohammadi/SFUDA-CropMapping/README.md

 # SFUDA-CropMapping
-The code and data will be released by late-February.
+The code and data will be released by late-March.